Timeline of Anti-slavery, Abolitionism and Underground Railroad in the U.S.

 This story is significant as one of the earliest documented community uprisings against slavery by a prominent Lancaster County citizen of national stature:

 Thomas Boude was a major in the Revolutionary War who served under Gen. George Washington; he and his family members were leaders in one of the county’s most influential religious institutions – Saint James Episcopal Church in the City of Lancaster; a former member, PA House of Representatives; former member, U.S. House of Representatives; an early proponent of free public education, banking, canal and other economic development and infrastructure investments.
-And notably, Boude was a menotr and gave key support for Stephen Smith when he came of age and chose to enter into business as an industrial scale lumber merchant.
-With this support,influence and his own drive and faith, Smith became an important conductor on the Underground Railroad and later in life a minister in the African Methodist Episcopal Church and a community benefactor in Philadelphia.
+And notably, Boude was a mentor and gave key support to Stephen Smith when he came of age, purchased his freedom and chose to enter into business as an industrial scale lumber merchant.
+With this support and his own strong drive and deep faith, Smith (1796-1873) became an important conductor on the Underground Railroad and later in life a minister in the African Methodist Episcopal Church, and a community benefactor in Philadelphia.

 1817: About 50 persons of color, many from Saint James Episcopal Church, City of Lancaster, meet on June 10th in Lancaster at the house of James Clendenin to discuss the establishment of a separate black congregation.
 This congregation eventually becomes Bethel African Methodist Episcopal Church.

 1820: Select and common councils of Lancaster pass ordinance on May 13th requiring “every free person of color” to register with the mayor’s office.
 This ordinance creates “The Negro Entry Book.”
 Similar registers are created in Harrisburg about this time.